jim-easterbrook/Photini/src/doc/other/localisation.rst

 Things to be aware of
 ^^^^^^^^^^^^^^^^^^^^^

+String length
+  Many of the strings to be translated have to fit into buttons on the GUI, so your translation should not be much longer than the English original.
+  If the English text is using abbreviations then the translation probably needs to as well.

 Words with special meanings
   Some of Photini's GUI elements such as ``Title / Object Name`` are named after the metadata items in the Exif, XMP or IPTC specifications.
   If information about these standards is available in your language it may help with translating these words.